MrSloth-dev/42.Minishell/README.md

 rl_redisplay
 add_history
 printf
-malloc
-free
-write
-access
-open
-read
-close
-fork
-wait
-waitpid
-wait3
-wait4
-signal
+malloc - simple allocation of memory, will be used in variables, history free write - print in which fd we desire, will be useful to print in stdin (make interactive??) access - check if there is acess( for checking executing command binaries) open - open file descriptor returns an int or -1 if invalid read - read from file descriptor returns number of bytes read, -1 if invalid close - close the file descriptor fork - create a child process, return the pid of the child, when in child process pid is 0 wait - wait for children waitpid - wait for children with certain pid wait3 wait4 signal